top of page

 • Ensure the correct trim and water density are used from the ship's hydrostatic tables.

-• Use the correct draft measurement (not moulded draft) for calculations.
+• Use the correct draft measurement for calculations.

 • Employ the same hydrometer for both initial and final surveys to avoid inconsistencies.